RandyGunz21/themisai/README.md

 ## 5. Core Components (Microservices)

-The ThemisAI backend is composed of the following specialized and **independent microservices**, each with its own internal reasoning capabilities.
+The ThemisAI backend is composed of the following specialized and **independent microservices**, each leveraging the advanced capabilities of the **GPT-5** model.

 ### I/O Agent (Conversational Gateway)

-*   **Purpose:** To act as the intelligent, conversational "front door" to the entire system. **This is the only agent that does not use LangGraph**, as its role is purely conversational and stateless handoff.
+*   **Purpose:** To act as the intelligent, conversational "front door" to the entire system.
 *   **Core Logic & Workflow:**
-    1.  **Conversational Intake:** All user input is processed by this agent's LLM.
+    1.  **Conversational Intake:** All user input is processed by a **GPT-5** instance fine-tuned for conversational flow and intent recognition.
     2.  **Intent Recognition & Chat:** It handles all non-legal and out-of-scope conversation directly.
-    3.  **Tool Calling:** When it identifies an in-scope legal query, it invokes the `create_legal_ticket` tool, which publishes the task to Kafka.
+    3.  **Tool Calling:** When it identifies an in-scope legal query, it invokes the `create_legal_ticket` tool.
     4.  **Confirm Handoff:** It confirms ticket creation with the user, at which point the real-time SSE updates from the backend system begin.

 ### Supervisor Agent (High-Level Orchestrator)

 *   **Purpose:** To manage the high-level lifecycle of a user request after it has been ticketed.
-*   **LangGraph Implementation:** Its graph is responsible for macro-level orchestration.
-Nodes in its graph represent high-level states like `AWAITING_RESEARCH`, `AWAITING_DRAFT`, `PENDING_FINAL_REVIEW`.
-Its edges are conditional, routing the overall task based on the results from the specialized agents.
-It delegates complex micro-tasks, but does not perform them itself.
+*   **LangGraph Implementation:** Its graph, powered by **GPT-5's** reasoning, is responsible for macro-level orchestration.
+It delegates complex micro-tasks to the specialized agents.

 ### Legal Researcher Agent (Reasoning & Research)

 *   **Purpose:** To perform deep, accurate, and citation-backed legal research as a multi-step process.
-*   **LangGraph Implementation:** It uses its own internal LangGraph to manage a sophisticated research process.
-This is not a simple linear task.
-Its graph can include nodes and conditional edges for:
+*   **LangGraph Implementation:** It uses its own internal LangGraph to manage a sophisticated research process. **GPT-5** enables complex query decomposition and self-critique loops for higher accuracy.
-    *   `Query Analysis`: Deconstructing the user's request.
-    *   `Sub-Query Decomposition`: Breaking a complex question into smaller, researchable parts.
-    *   `Parallel RAG Execution`: Running the RAG pipeline (retrieve, rerank, synthesize) for each sub-query.
-    *   `Self-Critique & Refinement`: A final node that reviews the synthesized answer against the original request, potentially looping back to refine the research if gaps are found.

 ### Legal Documents Drafter Agent (Structured Drafting)

 *   **Purpose:** To generate well-structured drafts of legal documents in a robust, step-by-step manner.
-*   **LangGraph Implementation:** It employs LangGraph to structure the drafting process, moving beyond a single LLM call.
-Its graph may involve nodes for:
+*   **LangGraph Implementation:** It employs LangGraph to structure the drafting process. **GPT-5's** advanced generation capabilities are leveraged for drafting individual sections and ensuring overall consistency.
-    *   `Outline Generation`: Creating a high-level structure for the document.
-    *   `Sectional Drafting`: Drafting individual sections (e.g., "Preamble," "Definitions," "Clauses") in sequence or parallel.
-    *   `Consistency Check`: A node that reviews the entire draft to ensure consistent terminology and cross-referencing.
-    *   `Final Formatting`: Applying final formatting rules.

 ### Legal Documents Reviewer Agent (Analytical Review)

 *   **Purpose:** To analyze and provide feedback on existing legal documents with a structured, multi-pass approach.
-*   **LangGraph Implementation:** It leverages LangGraph to perform a methodical review.
-Its graph can:
+*   **LangGraph Implementation:** It leverages LangGraph to perform a methodical review, using **GPT-5** to analyze clauses for subtle risks and compliance issues.
-    *   `Parse Document`: Break the document down into its constituent parts (sections, clauses).
-    *   `Parallel Clause Analysis`: Create parallel tasks to analyze each clause for specific issues (e.g., ambiguity, compliance, enforceability).
-This step can call the Researcher Agent as a tool.
-    *   `Synthesize Risk Report`: Aggregate all identified issues from the parallel analyses into a final, structured report for the user.

 ---